-This Item examines your organisation's key product and service outcomes, with the aim of delivering product and service quality that leads to customer satisfaction, loyalty, and positive referral.
+This Item examines your organization's key product and service outcomes, with the aim of delivering product and service quality and value that lead to customer satisfaction, customer loyalty, and positive referrals.

 - This Item places emphasis on measures of product and service performance that serve as indicators of customers' views and decisions relative to future interactions and relationships.
-These measures of product and service performance are derived from customer-related information gathered in Items 3.1 and 3.2. - Product and service measures appropriate for inclusion might be based upon the following: internal quality measurements, field performance of products, defect levels, service errors, response times, data collected from your customers by other organisations on ease of use or other attributes, as well as customer surveys on product and service performance. - The correlation between product and service performance and customer indicators is a critical management tool with multiple uses: (1) defining and focusing on key quality and customer requirements; (2) identifying product and service differentiators in the marketplace; and (3) determining cause-effect relationships between your product and service attributes and evidence of customer satisfaction and loyalty, as well as positive referrals.
+These measures of product and service performance are derived from customer-related information gathered in Items 3.1 and 3.2. - Product and service measures appropriate for inclusion might be based on the following: internal quality measurements, field performance of products, defect levels, service errors, response times, and data collected from your customers by other organizations on ease of use or other attributes, as well as customer surveys on product and service performance. - The correlation between product and service performance and customer indicators is a critical management tool with multiple uses: (1) defining and focusing on key quality and customer requirements; (2) identifying product and service differentiators in the marketplace; and (3) determining cause-effect relationships between your product and service attributes and evidence of customer satisfaction and loyalty, as well as positive referrals.
 The correlation might reveal emerging or changing market segments, the changing importance of requirements, or even the potential obsolescence of product or service offerings.

-7.2 Customer-Focused Results: What are your customer-focused performance results?
+7.2 Customer-Focused Outcomes: What are your customer-focused performance results?

-This Item examines your organisation's customerfocused performance results, with the aim of demonstrating how well your organisation has been satisfying your customers and has developed loyalty, repeat business, and positive referral, as appropriate.
+This Item examines your organization's customer-focused performance results, with the aim of demonstrating how well your organization has been satisfying your customers and has developed loyalty, repeat business, and positive referrals, as appropriate.

-- This Item focuses on all relevant data to determine and help predict your organisation's performance as viewed by your customers.
-Relevant data and information include customer satisfaction and dissatisfaction; retention, gains, and losses of customers and customer accounts; customer complaints, complaint management, effective complaint resolution, and warranty claims; customer-perceived value based on quality and price; customer assessment of access and ease of use (including courtesy in service interactions); and awards, ratings, and recognition from customers and independent rating organisations. - This Item places an emphasis on customerfocused results that go beyond satisfaction measurement because loyalty, repeat business, and longer-term customer relationships are better indicators and measures of future success in the marketplace and of organisational sustainability.
+■ This Item focuses on all relevant data to determine and help predict your organization's performance as viewed by your customers.
+Relevant data and information include customer satisfaction and dissatisfaction; retention, gains, and losses of customers and customer accounts; customer complaints, complaint management, effective complaint resolution, and warranty claims; customer-perceived value based on quality and price; customer assessment of access and ease of use (including courtesy in service interactions);

+- and awards, ratings, and recognition from customers and independent rating organizations. - This Item places an emphasis on customer-focused results that go beyond satisfaction measurements, because loyalty, repeat business, and longer-term customer relationships are better indicators and measures of future success in the marketplace and of organizational sustainability.

-7.3 Financial and Market Outcomes: What are your financial and market-place performance results?
+7.3 Financial and Market Outcomes: What are your financial and marketplace performance results?

-This Item examines your organisation's key financial and market results, with the aim of understanding your financial sustainability and your market-place challenges and opportunities.
+This Item examines your organization's key financial and market results, with the aim of understanding your financial sustainability and your marketplace challenges and opportunities.

-- Measures reported in this Item are those usually tracked by senior leadership on an ongoing basis to assess your organisation's financial performance and viability. - In addition to the measures included in Item 7.3, Note 1, appropriate financial measures and indicators might include revenues, budgets, profits or losses, cash position, net assets, debt leverage, cash-to-cash cycle time, earnings per share, financial operations efficiency (collections, billing, receivables), and financial returns.
-Market-place performance measures might include measures of business growth; charitable donations and grants received; new products, programmes, or services and markets entered (including e-markets and exports); or the percentage of revenues derived from new products, programmes, or services.
+- Measures reported in this Item are those usually tracked by senior leadership on an ongoing basis to assess your organization's financial performance and viability. - In addition to the measures included in Item 7.3, Note 1, appropriate financial measures and indicators might include revenues, budgets, profits or losses, cash position, net assets, debt leverage, cash-to-cash cycle time, earnings per share, financial operations efficiency (collections, billing, receivables), and financial returns.
+Marketplace performance measures might include measures of business growth; charitable donations and grants received; new products, programs, or services and markets entered (including e-markets and exports); or the percentage of revenues derived from new products, programs, or services.